-an and a second a second and a second second as a second day of prove by the second second second second second proceeding of the second s A second s at he alway to give how he
+s a man and a second and a second and a second a second second second second second second second second second the state of the

 The third variable is the ownership of the teaching hospitals.
 Private teaching hospitals have more facilities than government hospitals.
 At the same time they cannot charge high fees as this will lead to a fall in patient numbers and reduce the quality of clinical teaching.
 So the combination of costly facilities and low revenues from patients add a considerable financial burden to these medical colleges.